aaravmaloo/apm/docs/concepts/encryption.md

 ### Nonce Handling

 A fresh **random nonce** is generated for every save operation.
-The nonce is prepended to the ciphertext and is not secret — its purpose is to ensure that encrypting the same vault twice produces different ciphertext.
+The nonce is stored in the vault header area and is not secret — its purpose is to ensure that encrypting the same vault twice produces different ciphertext.

 !!! info "Nonce Reuse Protection"
-    AES-GCM's security guarantee depends on never reusing a nonce with the same key.
-Since APM generates a **new salt** (and thus new keys) on every save, nonce reuse is inherently prevented — even if the random nonce generator produced the same value, the key would be different.
+    APM rotates both the salt and the nonce on every save.
+That means the derived keys change each time, and the selected AEAD also gets a fresh nonce for the new ciphertext.

 ---